 Our favorite thing about this bed is that the 45” bed is big enough for giant breeds and multiple smaller breeds or for you to snuggle up with your pup and take a nap!

 The Benefits of a Self-Warming Bed for Dogs

-- A more stable body temperature for dogs that are recovering from being in a neglected physical condition and young pups.
+- A more stable body temperature is needed for dogs that are recovering from being in a neglected physical condition and for young pups.

 - The convenience of added warmth in cooler climates or simply during winter time without the need for dangerous power outlets and cords.

 - Warmer joints mean more flexible joints and less stiffness during colder weather.